Connect subnet to routerΒΆ

 Tip

-If the communication on the subnet is only local to the hosts that connect to it (and does not need to be routed, that is reach other networks), there is no need (and indeed its not advised) to connect the subnet to a router.
+If the communication on the subnet is only local to hosts that connect to it (and does not need routing) there is no need (and indeed its not advised) to connect the subnet to a router.

-An example use-case where this might be true is a back-net on which for example database connections or backups run.
+An example use-case where this might be true is an isolated backend network on which for example database connections or backups run.

-We generally recommend keeping it your setup clean and consistent and not use multi-homing, i.e connecting an instance to more than one subnet as troubleshooting your network will become much more pleasant.
+We generally recommend keeping your setup clean and consistent and not use multi-homing, that is connecting an instance to more than one subnet as troubleshooting your network is easier with a clean and structured network design.